 2. Roadworks are starting in the area in the very near future.
 One of the things we have been desperate to have in place is a large sign showing people exactly where the Museum is located.
-This sign, designed by Julie Halliday, will be erected on the corner of the Gilbert House car park in time for the new tourist season.
-Thank you to the Public Works Department for offering to erect this for us.
+This sign, designed by Julie Halliday, has been erected on the corner of the Gilbert House car park in time for the new tourist season.
+Thank you to the Public Works Department and Morrison FI for erecting this for us.

 The United Kingdom Falkland Islands Trust recently donated £5,000.00 to go towards Falkland Islands Museum & National Trust projects.

 This very generous donation is being spent in a variety of ways to benefit both the Museum and the National Trust: